ConservationInternational/resilienceatlas/infrastructure/README.md

 to your infrastructure, you must:

 - Be conformable with using and have installed [Terraform](https://www.terraform.io/) v1.4.5
-- Be familiar with [Github Actions](https://github.com/features/actions) and a Github API Key with permissions to manipulate secrets.
+- Be familiar with [GitHub Actions](https://github.com/features/actions) and a Github API Key with permissions to manipulate secrets.
 - Have configured the [AWS CLI](https://aws.amazon.com/cli/) with access to the desired AWS account.